bojeryd91/bojeryd91.github.io/_pages/index.md

 The latest version of Should I stay or should I go? can be found at [https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-132025/](https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-132025/)

 ## Jan 24, 2025 -- Revise and resubmit at the Journal of Monetary Economics
-My paper with Björn, Dany, and Roine -- The housing wealth effect: Evidence from quasi-experimental evidence -- is R&R at the JME.
+My paper with Björn, Dany, and Roine -- The housing wealth effect: Quasi-experimental evidence -- is R&R at the JME.
 Let's dig in!

 ## Dec 16, 2024 -- Wallander post-doc
 Today I was notified on the positive outcome of my application to the Wallander post-doc, financed by Handelsbankens forskningsstiftelser.
 This provides me of three more years of research funding and I am very excited for this opportunity.